xdg_wm_base

 version 6

-Desktop user interface surface base interface
+desktop user interface surface base interface

 An interface that may be implemented by a wl_surface, for implementations that provide a desktop-style user interface.